camenpihor/website/README.md

     - https://blog.mapbox.com/mapping-the-lights-of-the-night-bd32d5a1bdf8
   - report the max cloud cover from like 6pm to midnight each day
 - add report a bug feature
-- rss
-  - max of 10 blog posts
-- background color and fade in on click

 - new pages
   - nature identification